General approach for partitioning and phase separation in macromolecular coexisting phases: Theory and implementation

 In the presence of colloids, polymers experience confinement due to the excluded volume arising from the presence of colloids.
 This is particularly important when the total amount of colloids is at relatively high value.
 As a consequence, the perturbative mean field can underestimate the pressure and the free energy.
 Therefore, the effective polymer density has to be modified by a factor $\alpha'_p$, with $\alpha'_p \neq \alpha_p$ \cite{brader2003statistical, schmidt2003fluid, reiss1992statistical, warren1995effect}.
 Specifically, $\alpha_p$ is the accessible volume, which accounts for the restriction of the polymer center of mass within the excluded volume around colloids, while $\alpha'_p$ represents the actual volume available for the polymer body to occupy.
 Unlike $\alpha_p$, the form of $\alpha_p'$ is not known.
 The simplest estimate of $\alpha'_p$ can be obtained by writing the effective volume in terms of an expansion over $\eta$, i.e.

 where $\eta$ is the total packing of the all colloids.
 In analogy with a van der Waals-type approximation~\cite{MELNYK2022120672}, we write the effective free volume available to polymers as

 where $v_{cp}$ is the apparent volume arising from steric interactions between colloid $c$ and polymer $p$, given by $v_{cp} = \tfrac{\pi}{6} \sigma_{cp}^3$.
-Equation (\ref{eq.veff}) is obtained by considering $\beta_1 = \frac{1}{2}$ and $\beta_2 = \frac{3}{8}$ in Eq.~(\ref{eq.veffective}), while replacing $v_{cc}$ with $v_{cp}$.
+Equation (\ref{eq.veff}) is obtained by considering $\beta_1 = \frac{1}{2}$ and $\beta_2 = \frac{3}{8}$ in Eq.~(\ref{eq.veffective}), while replacing $v_{cc}$ (representing the volume of colloid $c$ in $\eta_c$) with $v_{cp}$.
 The latter assumption allows us to also take into account the size of the polymers explicitly.
 Under this assumption, the corresponding effective polymer density is

 with

 Similarly, the presence of several colloidal species reduces the effective available volume to the individual colloidal species.
 Namely, for species $c$, we have

 such that $c,d \in \{\rm n+1,...,\rm n+m\}$.
 Note that with the current implementation we do not consider attraction between colloidal species, and thus $\alpha'_c$ is irrelevant for this work, but valid in general.